 2020 Virtual Event

-Under the theme of Professional Policing: Education for the future, this year’s Symposium will take place online from 2 to 5 November.
-It will focus on how police training institutions can prepare for the future against the backdrop of a constantly evolving security landscape and the increasing globalization of crime.
+Under the theme of Professional Policing: Education for the future, the Symposium took place online in November 2020.
+It focused on how police training institutions can prepare for the future against the backdrop of a constantly evolving security landscape and the increasing globalization of crime.

 Strong and adaptable police training is more important than ever.
 It involves leveraging partnerships and advances in technology and data science to ensure that learning and decision-making processes are evidence-based, and above all, effective.